-IV NOMINATION NOTICE
+IV.
+NOMINATION NOTICE

 - Update your membership mailing list in advance.
-If you have any union-wide mailings in the three months before you send out your nomination notices, use them to update your address information.
+An accurate list of member home addresses, kept current, is important to the effective distribution of election materials to the membership.
+If you have any union-wide mailings in the three months before you send out your nomination notices, use the union-wide mailing as an occasion to update your address information.
 Review all mail returned as undeliverable.
-Have your TITAN operator (or the person responsible for membership records, if you are not on the TITAN system) update address information as needed.
+Have your TITAN operator (or the person responsible for membership records, if you are not on the TITAN system) update address information for the returned, undeliverable mail as needed.
 Your TITAN operator or membership clerk should be able to obtain updated address information from employers, phone books or other sources.
 Also use this period to become familiar with any problems with dues remittances by employers or large-scale transfers or withdrawals. - When and how to mail the notice.
 You must mail a nomination notice by first-class mail to all local members at least 21 days before the nomination meeting.
-You must, under the Rules, use Election Supervisor Form 7 Nomination Notice available on the EOS website (see Tab 5 for a copy).
+You must, under the Rules, use Election Supervisor Form 7 Nomination Notice available on the EOS website, www.ibtvote.org (see Tab 6 for a copy).
 Fill in the blanks based on the information in your approved local union election plan and your posted plan summary. - OES review.
 Before printing the nomination notice, a draft should be provided to your Regional Director for review and approval.
 After approval, print your nomination notices on local union letterhead.
 The names of officers or staff should not appear on the letterhead used for notices and postings. - Foreign languages.
-If your approved local union plan requires that the nomination notice be sent in a language in addition to English, OES will provide a translation for you.
-Request it as soon as you have posted your plan summary. - Mailing labels.
-If your local is on the TITAN system, you can order mailing labels from the International General Secretary-Treasurer.
-A label order request form is located under Tab 6.
+If your approved local union plan requires mailing out the nomination notices in a language in addition to English, OES will provide a translation for you.
+Request a translation as soon as you have posted your plan summary. - Mailing labels/list.
+If your local is on the TITAN system, you can request a mailing list (whether in the form of printed labels or in electronic format) from the International General Secretary-Treasurer.
+A request form is located under Tab 7.

 You can also prepare your own mailing list.
+If you do, include the following TITAN status codes to generate the mailing list:

+- 00 (active member),

+- 01 (officer),

+- 02 (steward),

+- 04 (dues cash member),

+- 09 (alternate steward),

+- 10 (new applicant check-off),

+- 11 (new applicant cash),

+- 12 (cash steward),

+- 15 (casual),

-If you do, include the following TITAN status codes: 00 (active member), 01 (officer), 02 (steward), 04 (dues cash member), 09 (alternate steward), 10 (new applicant check-off), 11 (new applicant cash), 12 (cash steward), 15 (casual), 18 (unlisted on check-off), and 19 (cash alternate steward).
-If yours is a non-TITAN local, remember to include all active members and new applicants on your mailing list. - Continue to update membership mailing information.
-The nomination notice mailing provides another opportunity to test the accuracy of your mailing list.
+- 18 (unlisted on check-off), and

+- 19 (cash alternate steward).

+If yours is a non-TITAN local, remember to include all active members and new applicants on your mailing list.

+- Continue to update membership mailing information.
+The nomination notice mailing provides another opportunity to improve the accuracy of your mailing list.
 Keep each notice returned by the post office as undeliverable.
-Attempt to obtain a better address.
-By continually updating the union's mailing list, the ballot mailing process will proceed smoothly. - Posting the notice and confirmation.
-At least 21 days before the nomination meeting, post the nomination notice on all union bulletin boards and your website, if applicable.
+Attempt to obtain a current address for the member addressee on any returned piece of mail.
+Continually updating the union's mailing list will provide the most current member address data for mailing out the ballots. - At least 21 days before the nomination meeting, post the nomination notice on all union bulletin boards and on your website and on any social media account the local union may have.
 Within three days of this posting, provide OES with a sworn declaration as described in Section III, above.

-V ELIGIBILITY
+V. ELIGIBILITY